PRIMI-SHU/Cognitive_for_Imitation/README.md

 # Cognitive_for_Imitation
-Companion Codes for the paper: A multimodal robot internal model for visual imitation from others。
+Companion Codes for the paper: A multimodal robot internal model for visual imitation from others.

 ## Install
 The training codes can be directly used in our docker image: